 GNDD SOLUTION: Create a Diverse Media Eco-System with Journalism Vouchers

-A Green New Deal for Durham will establish Democratic Journalism Vouchers to allow residents to use tax dollars to support independent investigative local journalism, empowering them with better information for informed objective decision-making.
+A Green New Deal for Durham will establish Journalism Vouchers to allow residents to use tax dollars to support independent investigative local journalism, empowering them with better information for informed objective decision-making.
 Each resident will be offered an amount of money – such as a $20 annual voucher – that they can direct toward a non-profit local media source of their choice.
 An independent commission will be established to write the rules and oversee the voucher’s implementation.

 Vote for a Greener Durham

 I am thrilled to propose a Green New Deal for Durham to advance a bold, and achievable agenda here in my hometown.
-There are many environmental groups in Durham working on local policy solutions to address climate and environmental issues.
+There are environmental groups in Durham working on local grassroots policy solutions to address climate and environmental issues.
 My proposal contributes to that communitywide collaborative discussion and is not intended as a final stand-alone solution.